warmlogic/expertTrain/README.md

    1. Save it in `c:\Program Files\cwRsync`
    1. Create a shortcut, move to somewhere convenient (e.g., the desktop), double-click to run.

+Known Issues
+====

+- Resuming a partially run recognition phase (`et_recognition.m`) will cause a squashed version of the stimulus image to be presented where the response key image should be.

 TODO
 ====